tom-seddon/b2/doc/wip/configs.md

 each configuration's name must be unique, and b2 will add a numeric suffix to enforce this if required.

+(If you don't want the numeric suffix, edit the name of the other keymap to remove the conflict, then delete the suffix.)

 ## Model and disk interface

 The basic hardware type and disk interface are fixed for each